 This ring is perfect for anyone who wants a floral-inspired engagement ring that totally stands out from the crowd.

 This one-of-a-kind piece is a great example of what you can find in our Ready-to-Wear line.

 Do you love solitaire engagement rings but don't love having a typical look?
 A Marquise diamond may be just the thing.

 We designed this particular piece from the ground up when one of our clients wanted a ring with no compromises.
 The diamond had D-color, VVS1 clarity, and a perfect cut.
 It took some searching for us to find it, but we eventually we located it in Europe.
-It traveled from there (accompanied by armed guards) all the way back to our studio in San Diego.
+It traveled from there (accompanied by armed guards) all the way back to our San Diego studio.